-- In my opinion, these rights are engaged in the following ways: - Depending on the occupation, employers working in settings with higher risk or more vulnerable clients must ensure that workers wear the appropriate level of personal protective equipment or wear a face covering, subject to practical exceptions such as when consuming medicine or food and drink.
-As case numbers continue to stabilise, fewer industries will have mandated personal protective equipment and greater responsibility will be devolved to employers to integrate prevention of COVID-19 into their occupational health and safety measures.
-Some mandates of personal protective equipment or face coverings continue to exist for all persons in Victoria, such as in higher risk settings like on public transport where large numbers of people congregate and interact in confined spaces with limited ventilation.
-Other face covering mandates, including the requirement to carry a face covering, have been lifted in recognition that such measures are no longer proportionate to the level of public health risk posed by COVID-19. - 58.2 Wearing personal protective equipment or a face covering does not of itself take away a worker's or person's right to hold an opinion and express them.
+- 58 In my opinion, these rights are engaged in the following ways: - 58.1 Depending on the occupation, employers working in settings with higher risk or more vulnerable clients must ensure that workers wear the appropriate level of personal protective equipment or wear a face covering, subject to practical exceptions such as when consuming medicine or food and drink.
+As case numbers continue to stabilise, fewer industries and places will have mandated personal protective equipment and greater responsibility will be devolved to employers, private businesses, and consumers to integrate prevention of COVID-19 into their health and safety measures. - 58.2 Some mandates of personal protective equipment or face coverings continue to exist for all persons in Victoria, such as in higher risk settings where large numbers of people congregate and interact in confined spaces with limited ventilation.
+Other face covering mandates have been lifted in recognition that such measures are no longer proportionate to the level of public health risk posed by COVID-19, including historically high immunity and low transmission due to recent infections and high third dose and fourth dose coverage.
+Where mandates have been lifted, there remains guidance to wear face coverings in the community. - 58.3 Wearing personal protective equipment or a face covering does not of itself take away a worker's or person's right to hold an opinion and express them.
 A worker or person may wear personal protective equipment or a face covering as a requirement and still express a belief that such equipment is unnecessary or oppressive.